farhat-lab/megapipe/README.rst

         * vrtTools and Fast-lineage-caller scripts work with python 3
     * log the versions of the programs that megapipe uses (important when we want to write papers)
         * it is not possible to get the version of all programs (some of them do not have a -v or --version option).
 I leave to the user the duty to take note of the versions.

-Todo
-====
-* v2.1
-    * script to install the dependencies through conda
-    * get the information about the versions of the packages (if the user installed the packages through conda)
-    * improve the output that goes into the grid engine output file
-    * download metadata from any NCBI ID (also integrated in the package metatools).
-    * the script that downloads the reads in parallel should use gridpuppeteer

 Misc
 ====